 This course is designed to meet the general education mathematics requirements for students who are non-STEM majors.
 The goal of this course is to provide students with mathematical understanding and reasoning skills that will help them apply quantitative information to their lives.
-Prerequisite: ACT Math score of 19 or better PLUS an ACT Reading score of 15 or better (or equivalent COMPASS score).
+Prerequisite: ACT score of 19 or better (or equivalent Accuplacer score).
 This course satisfies the math requirement for the state minimum core for baccalaureate degrees.
 ACTS Course number: MATH 1003.